 Just like FineScanner, you can upload scanned documents to a range of cloud storage platforms, including Dropbox, Evernote, Expensify, Facebook, Google Drive, OneDrive (and OneDrive for Business), OneNote, FTP, SugarSync and WebDAV.

 The app is free and comes with a lot of features.
-For the more advanced integrations and security and MDM settings, there's a one-time fee of $7.99.
-For unlimited cloud storage, plus synchronization and web access through Genius Cloud, there's a monthly fee of $2.99 per month.
+For the more advanced integrations and security and MDM settings, there's a one-time fee.
+For unlimited cloud storage, plus synchronization and web access through Genius Cloud, there's also a monthly fee.

 With the software, you can scan documents, receipts, sketches, whiteboards, business cards, labels, QR codes and barcodes.
 Once you’ve scanned an item, you can choose from five color modes to make it look perfect.
 There are also tools to crop and optimize scanned documents, all of which are automatically captured in 200+ dpi.

 You’re able to save documents as PDF or JPG files, and you can upload these to a range of major cloud services.
 The software supports iCloud, Google Drive, Dropbox, Evernote, Amazon Drive, Slack, Todolist, OneDrive, OneNote and Box.